markes13/project_2/README.md

 Project proposal
 1. Project Title: The Effects of Global Warming
-2. Team Members: Anjali Krishna Vengayil, Anh Huynh, Chander Viswanathan, Kieran, Jeanette Ilongo, Mark Squier
+2. Team Members: Anjali Krishna Vengayil, Anh Huynh, Chander Viswanathan, Kieran Singh, Jeanette Ilongo, Mark Squier
 3. Project Description/Outline: We would like to create a visually appealing and interactive website for users to observe the    changes in sea level and temperature over time.
 4. Research Questions to Answer: Is Global warming a myth?
 Has there been a rise in sea level and temperature over time?
 Does    the change in sea level have an effect on property value?
 5. Data sources or Data Sets to be Used: